racket/rhombus/resources/plan.md

 Phase 3: Integration (months or years) (IN PROGRESS)
 -------------------

-GOAL AND OUTPUT: Complete language, libraries, and documentation, including a name for the language.
+GOAL AND OUTPUT: Essentially complete core language, libraries, and documentation, including a name for the language.

 PROCESS: This phase starts the attempt to port and adjust appropriate